tytydraco/yessleep/out/The_boy_in_my_dads_basement_was_called_Pain.md

 "Hi!"
 The girl was practically vibrating with excitement.
 She pressed a bloody kiss to the glass, red rimmed eyes almost cartoon wide.
 I could see through whatever front this was.
 Her eyes were deep, cavernous, nothing, empty sockets hollow of life.
 I saw no personality past that horrific grin and maniacal gleam.

-She reminded me of a soulless animatronic, programmed to smile and make kids laugh.
+She reminded me of a soulless animatronic programmed to smile and make kids laugh.

 The girl slammed her hands into the glass impatiently when my gaze wandered, finding the other two  shadows.